SwayKh/Scripts/README.md

 #### `wallchange.sh`

 Wallpaper change script that applies randomised wallpaper with swww.
-Generated colorscheme based on the wallpaper using hellwal.
+Generated colorscheme based on the wallpaper using Pywal16.
 Applies colors to Dunst and RiverWM.

 #### `yay-install`